DataDog/integrations-extras/lighthouse/README.md

 Get metrics from [Google Chrome Lighthouse][1] as a custom agent check in your [Datadog](https://www.datadoghq.com/) app in real time to:
 * Visualize and monitor Lighthouse stats
-* Track and Audit scores for yours websites Accessibility, Best Practices, Performance, PWA, SEO, and more (eventually)
+* Track and Audit scores for yours websites Accessibility, Best Practices, Performance, PWA, and SEO Audit scores

 ## Setup